 Some dogs can be obsessed with rolling over grassy areas.
 You can determine the obsessive behavior if you see them outdoors most of the time.
 In the case of obsession, dogs show fascination while playing in the grass.

 They tend to care about nothing but searching for grass.
 This kind of obsession could be troublesome.
 There could be any psychological reason why your dog keeps doing it.

 If you suspect your dog’s obsession, do consult with a veteran.
 If necessary, hire a professional dog trainer as well.
 Do not undermine it.

 Because it could be a symptom of canine compulsive obsessive disorder (OCD).
 Professional dog trainers know how to deal with the obsessive disorder of your feline buddy.

-Question: Can rolling in the grass mean communication to dogs?
+Can rolling in the grass mean communication with dogs?

 Should I be concerned if my dog rolls in the grass?

 Dogs rolling over the grass isn’t something you need to be worried about.
 It’s harmless unless your dog has an obsession with it.
 It could also be problematic if your dog brings dirt into the home.
 It’s unhealthy so you may keep your dog in check.